 His love for Everton was born from his father William Sr, who regularly took him to matches as the original Merseyside club clinched the title in the 1914-15 season.
 Dean himself would go on to win the First Division championship himself in 1928, his own unforgettable season, and 1932.

-Known by the name ‘Dixie’, though he and his family actually preferred for him to be called Bill, according to historian Gilbert Upton at his first club Tranmere, the moniker originated from his being called ‘Digsy’ referring to him digging his fist into a girl’s back during childhood games of tag.
+Known by the name ‘Dixie’, though he and his family actually preferred for him to be called Bill, according to historian Gilbert Upton at his first club Tranmere, the moniker originated from his being called ‘Digsy’ referring to him digging his fist into a girl’s back during a childhood game of tag.

 So excited to sign for Everton, he apparently ran the 2.5 miles from his home to the riverside to meet club secretary Thomas H. McIntosh and sign on the dotted line.